pumbers/fantasytrip-foundryvtt/README.md

-# Fantasy Trip for Foundry VTT by 3rdDog
+# Fantasy Trip: In the Labyrinth for Foundry VTT by 3rdDog